eslachance/etiket/README.md

 # Etiket - Dead Simple Tags

-Etiket is a very simple tag bot that offers pretty much no customizatin and no features except for one, which it does very well: It does **Tags**.
+Etiket is a simple tag bot that offers very few features execpt for its main one: **Tags**.

 What are *Tags* you ask?
 They're bits of text that you repeat often and want to save somewhere so that you - or anyone else on your server - can call up at any time to answer frequently asked questions.